 The Nominating Committee of the Board of Directors is responsible for assisting the Board in identifying and recruiting qualified individuals to become Board members and selecting director nominees to be presented for Board and/or stockholder approval.
 The members of the Nominating Committee currently are Messrs.
 Tonna, Radov and Ryan.
 Our Board has adopted a written charter for the Nominating Committee.
 A copy of the charter is available on our website, www.biorestorative.com.
 While the Nominating Committee does not have a formal policy on diversity for members of the Board of Directors, the Nominating Committee considers diversity of background, experience and qualifications in evaluating prospective Board members.
 The Nominating Committee will consider qualified director candidates recommended by stockholders if such recommendations are provided in accordance with the procedures set forth in the section entitled "Stockholder Proposals - Stockholder Nominees" below.
+The Nominating Committee evaluates all candidates based upon, among other factors, a candidate's financial literacy, knowledge of our industry, other relevant background experience, judgment, skill, integrity, the interplay of a candidate's experience with the experience of other Board members, 'independence' (for purposes of compliance with the NASDAQ Marketplace Rules), and willingness, ability and availability for service.
+After conducting an initial evaluation of a prospective nominee, the Nominating Committee will interview that candidate if it believes the candidate might be suitable to be a director.
+The Nominating Committee may also ask the candidate to meet with management.
+If the Nominating Committee believes a candidate would be a valuable addition to our Board of Directors, it may recommend to the full Board that candidate's nomination and election.
 At this time, the Nominating Committee has not adopted minimum criteria for consideration of a proposed candidate for nomination.